How to Object to a Planning Application

 Prepare a letter

 In some cases your objection might lead to negotiations.
-This doesn't happen for all planning applications.
+This does not happen for all planning applications.
 Sometimes the committee might decide to just cancel their approval outright.
 But be prepared to enter a phase where you will go back and forth with the other party in an attempt to reach a reasonable middle ground.

 Clara Annesley